cmgvc/WeAreFit/README.md

 ---

-Thank you for using Fit Together!
+Thank you for using WeAreFit!
 We hope you enjoy staying fit and connected